rianmp12/bwt/README.md

-# Simple Binary Wavelet transform + Chebyshev map
+# Modified Binary Wavelet Transform + Chebyshev map

-This application implements the Binary Wavelet Transform combined with the Chebyshev Map and works only on single-channel images.
+This application implements the Modified Binary Wavelet Transform combined with the Chebyshev Map and works only on single-channel images.

 ## Recommended Environment